Temps and termites are on the rise. Schedule your free inspection today.

 • Most defensive bites to people occur when the spider is unintentionally squeezed or pinched.

-• Bites may result in localized pain, tingling and small swelling around the bite.
+• Bites may result in localized pain, tingling, and small swelling around the bite.

 Brown recluse spider bites